Doctor0Evil/EcoNet-BeeSafeAI/docs/EcoNet-BeeSafeAI.md

 ## 7. Experimental and field validation

-EcoNet–BeeSafeAI is only considered production-safe when:
+EcoNet–BeeSafeAI is only considered production-safe when:[file:97]

-- Multi-year hive cohorts (control vs passive vs smart nodes) show BeeHBScore and survival in BeeSafeAI cohorts are non-inferior or superior to controls.[file:96][file:92]
+- Multi-year hive cohorts (control vs passive vs smart nodes) show BeeHBScore and survival in BeeSafeAI cohorts are non-inferior or superior to controls.[file:97][file:92]
-- Cross-modal Bee Safety Kernel is fitted and validated on real hive data; live deployment corridors are strictly interior to empirically safe regions.[file:96]
+- Cross-modal Bee Safety Kernel is fitted and validated on real hive data; live deployment corridors are strictly interior to empirically safe regions.[file:97]
-- Open, de-identified BeeHBScore and BeeNeuralSafe qpudatashards exist for independent reanalysis and stress-testing of the kernel and contracts.[file:96][file:18]
+- Open, de-identified BeeHBScore and BeeNeuralSafe qpudatashards exist for independent reanalysis and stress-testing of the kernel and contracts.[file:97][file:18]

 ---